cjberzo/cjberzo/README.md

 My Name is Carlos, I´m from Argentina.

-* Currently working fon INNOVA BUSSINESS CONSULTING as a Devops Infrastructure in Wethein Group
+* Currently working for INNOVA BUSSINESS CONSULTING as Infrastructure Devops in Wethein Group

 ## SKILLS